 As a photographer, creating and building a portfolio is a key component in the future of your business.
 In order to showcase your art and attract clients, you will need a website that acts as an online body of work.
 Luckily, there are plenty of sites that offer visually appealing, easy to assemble and affordable plans.
-If you’re considering building your website, yet still wondering where to start — we’ve outlined the steps to creating your site today:
+If you’re considering building your website, yet still wondering where to start.
+Here’s how to build your photography website.

 There are several hosting platforms that offer stunning templates and designs for photographers.

 In my opinion, Squarespace is the top choice for building your photography site and yes, because I host my own site here I may be a bit biased.

 Squarespace offers a selection of templates for varying styles: whether you want big, beautiful images, sliding galleries or grid options – there is a design that will fit your portfolio.
 The best part about Squarespace is the ability to switch between templates without having to readjust your content.

 You can easily try out different designs and your existing galleries, blog posts will seamlessly transfer.

 Plans start at $12/month and can be billed monthly or annually.
 And if you’re a student, Squarespace offers you a 50% discount your first year along with a free domain.

 Another great portfolio building site is Format, which markets itself as the go-to site for photographers.
 They have a solid selection of unique templates that are customizable and easy to build.

 And, they offer a free 14-day trial for you to test out before purchasing a plan, so the best thing to do is work with different templates to see which style fits your work.